emotality/ATNavBarButton/README.md

 - Copy `ATNavBarButton` folder into your project
 - `#import "ATNavBarButton.h"` in the required class
-- Add the protocol: `@interface MyViewController : UIViewController <ATNavBarButtonDelegate>`
+- Add the `<ATNavBarButtonDelegate>` protocol
 - Add the delegate method, `ATNavBarButton:didPressBarButton:`, like above

 **CocoaPods:**

-- Coming soon..
+- Add to podfile: `pod 'ATNavBarButton'`
+- `#import "ATNavBarButton.h"` in the required class
+- Add the `<ATNavBarButtonDelegate>` protocol
+- Add the delegate method, `ATNavBarButton:didPressBarButton:`, like above

 ## License